JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 issue: EVAN-5343
 ---

-That is the second post in the series.
-You might want to begin with the very first tutorial of the series called [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
+This is the second post in the series.
+If you haven't done so already, you may want to begin with the very first tutorial of the series called [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
-There are also [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html) and [Mapping Strings from C](mapping-strings-from-c.html) tutorials.
+There are also the [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html) and [Mapping Strings from C](mapping-strings-from-c.html) tutorials.

 In the tutorial you will learn: